protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://protobuf.dev/)).

 **protobuf.js** is a standalone JavaScript implementation of Protocol Buffers for Node.js and browsers.
-It is tuned for fast binary I/O, battle-tested at scale, can load `.proto` files directly, and supports runtime reflection as well as static code generation with strong TypeScript declarations.
+It is tuned for fast binary I/O, battle-tested at scale, and validated against the official Protocol Buffers conformance suite.
+It can load `.proto` files directly, does not require protoc, and supports runtime reflection plus reflection-free and reflection-backed code generation with strong TypeScript declarations.

 If protobuf.js is important to your project or organization, especially if you depend on it commercially, [consider supporting its ongoing maintenance](https://github.com/sponsors/dcodeIO).